spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/products/managing-products/managing-products.md

 {% info_block infoBox "Info" %}

-The attributes that you add are taken from the **Products** > **Attributes** section of the Back Office.
+The attributes that you add are taken from the **Products&nbsp;<span aria-label="and then">></span> Attributes** section of the Back Office.
 So the attribute you want to define should exist in that section.

 {% endinfo_block %}

 To manage the product attributes:
-1. In the _Actions_ column or in the top right corner of the *Edit* page, select the **Manage Attributes** option for the concrete or abstract product.
+1. In the **Actions** column or in the top right corner of the **Edit** page, select the **Manage Attributes** option for the concrete or abstract product.
-2. On the *Manage Attributes for Product* page, type the first three letters of the attribute key.
+2. On the **Manage Attributes for Product** page, type the first three letters of the attribute key.
 3. Select the suggested value and click **Add**.
-4. In the _Attributes_ section, define the **Default** value for your attributes and specify the value for the **locales**.
+4. In the **Attributes** section, define the **Default** value for your attributes and specify the value for the **locales**.
     Repeat the procedure if needed.
 5. Click **Save**.

-See the _References_ section to see the examples of how the attributes look like.
+See the **References** section to see the examples of how the attributes look like.

 **What's next?**
-<br>Review the other articles in the _Products_ section to know more about product management.
-Also, review the _References_ section to learn more about the attributes you see, select, and enter on the product pages.
+<br>Review the other articles in the **Products** section to know more about product management.
+Also, review the **References** section to learn more about the attributes you see, select, and enter on the product pages.